 Siri turned from Bluefingers.
-Set into the dark hallway stones directly across from the door she’d left was a larger, more majestic door.
-It was trimmed entirely with gold, and four lanterns on the sides of the wall shone without colored glass, reflecting light off the large door.
-She had no idea who would lye beyond such an impressive portal.
+Set into the dark hallway stones directly across from her was a large, imposing door.
+It was plated entirely with gold.
+Four lanterns set on the sides of the wall shone without colored glass, and they reflected light off the large door.
+She had no question as to who would lie beyond such an impressive gate.

 “This is the God King’s sleeping chambers,” Bluefingers said.
-“Or, at least, one of them.
+“Or, at least, one of his sleeping chambers.
 Now, my lady, you must understand.
-Do nothing to offend the King.
+Please do nothing to offend the King.
 You are here at his sufferance, and are here to see to his needs.
 Not mine, not your own, and not even that of our kingdom.”

-“I understand,” she said quietly.
+“I understand,” she said quietly, heart beating faster and faster.

 “Thank you,” Bluefingers said.
-“Now, enter the room, then remove your dress and underclothing.
-Kneel before the King’s bed.
+“Now, it is time to present yourself.
+Enter the room, then remove your dress and underclothing.
+Bow yourself to the ground before the King’s bed, touching your head to the floor.
 When he wishes for you to approach, he will knock on the side post, and you may look up.
+He will then wave you forward.”

+She nodded.

-He will then wave you forward.
-Try not to touch him too much.”
+“Just. . .try not to touch him too much.”

-Siri frowned.
-“How exactly am I going to manage that, all things considered?”
+Siri frowned, clenching and unclenching her increasingly nervous hands.
+“How exactly am I going to manage that?
+We’re going to have sex, aren’t we?”

-Bluefingers flushed, a response Siri was--for some reason--happy that she’d managed to prompt.
-“I’m not exactly sure,” he said.
-“This is something of new ground for me, my lady--I’ve only been palace steward for fifteen years, you see.
+Bluefingers flushed.
+“Yes, I guess you are.
+This is something of new ground for me, my lady--I’ve only been palace steward for fifteen years, you see.
 The King. . .well, only a group of specially dedicated servants are supposed to touch him.
-But, well, you’re his wife, so. . . .
-Oh, I don’t know.
-Just do your best.”
+My suggestion would be to avoid kissing, caressing, or doing anything else to the God King.
+Simply let him do to you what he wishes, and you should be safe.”

 Siri took a deep breath, nodding.